Punishments for male to male relationships: Imprisonment of 10 years or more

 Are you LGBTI?
 We want to hear from you!
 Help us inform other users of the site with your views on this country.
 Below is a random question about this country.
 If it is relevant to you please answer it.

-Has your LGBTI family been affected by your sexual orientation in MALAWI?
+Is your healthcare affected by your sexual orientation or gender identity in MALAWI?